tsumarios/blog/_posts/2023-02-04-research-resources.md

 *URL*: <https://www.grammarly.com/>

 Grammarly is an American cloud-based typing assistant.
-It reviews spelling, grammar, punctuation, clarity, engagement, and delivery mistakes in English texts, detects plagiarism, and suggests replacements for the identified errors.
+It reviews spelling, grammar, punctuation, clarity, engagement, and delivery mistakes in English texts, detects plagiarism and suggests replacements for the identified errors.
 It also allows users to customise their style, tone, and context-specific language.

 *A valid open-source alternative is Language Tool:* <https://languagetool.org/>.